Title

 France Opens Canada And The Mississippi Valley

-Louis XIV The Sun King, Louis VI of France (1638-1715)
+The Sun King, Louis IV of France (1638-1715)

-France’s interest in America picks up during the 72-year reign (1643-1715) of Louis XIV, the Sun King, who is arguably the dominant force in Europe in his time.
+France’s interest in America picks up during the 72 year reign (1643-1715) of Louis XIV, the Sun King, who is arguably the dominant force in Europe in his time.

 In search of fur trading outposts, the French locate and explore the great waterways into and across America.

-They arrive from the North in 1534, with Jacque Cartier’s 1000-mile voyage down the St. Lawrence seaway.
+They arrive from the North in 1534, with Jacque Cartier’s 1000 mile voyage down the St. Lawrence Seaway.
 In 1541 Cartier sets up the first European settlement in North America, 400 strong, at Cap Rouge (Quebec City).
 But a year later it is abandoned, owing to an unforgiving winter climate and conflicts with local tribes.

 French Exploration of the Mississippi River

-From there, the French drive west proceeds, across Canada and the Great Lakes to the mighty Mississippi, led by Jean Nicollet, Louis Joliet and Father Jacques Marquette.
+From there, the French drive west proceeds, across Canada and the Great Lakes, to the mighty Mississippi, led by Jean Nicollet, Louis Joliet and Father Jacques Marquette.

 Early Exploration Of America: French Expeditions